Note: This piece currently is a work-in-process

-The revised car seemed cartoonish compared to the sublime beauty of the year before.
-Two decades later, however, this made it the perfect choice of wheels for the cartoonish namesake star in TV’s Nash Bridges.
+The revised car seemed slightly cartoonish compared to the sublime beauty of the year before.
+Two decades later, however, this made it the perfect choice of wheels for the slightly cartoonish namesake star in TV’s Nash Bridges.
 What is it about network television that seeks to put undercover detectives in the most over covercars imaginable?

 The Muscle Car Era

 In the early 2000s TV show, Angel, the title character played by David Boreanaz fights evil on the streets of LA.
 He also happens to be a vampire with a soul.
 Angle’s choice of car reflects his dual nature.
 Why a 1967 Plymouth GTX?
 He might have a soul, but he’s still a badass.

 If you were a carmaker in 1970 and you wanted to get the attention of a 10-year old boy, I can say from experience that this car will do the trick.
 Nothing else looked like a Plymouth Superbird.
 That long, sloped nose and towering rear wing were stunning.
 They weren’t just for show either.
 The reductions in drag and increase in downforce meant one thing; speed… lots of it.
 The Superbird was the fastest car on the big oval tracks of NASCAR.
 Too fast, as it turns out.
 The aero tech allowed the Superbird to out run period tire technology.
 Race rules were changed in 1971, setting NASCAR down a regulatory path that would eventually lead to the cant-tell-em-apart-without-a-program race cars of today.